-The Council is required to assure itself of your identity.
-The document evidence of identity document describes the types of identity documentation that the Council will accept.
-The Council will only accept certification from lawyers or Justices of the Peace.
-The person who certifies your documents must completed the certification checklist.
-This document must also be provided to the Council.
+The Council must assure itself of your identity.
+The Evidence of Identity document describes the types of identity documentation that the Council will accept.
+The Council will only accept certification from lawyers, Notary Public, Justice of the Peace, or another person authorised to take a statutory declaration.

 Consent form for New Zealand police vetting

-The Council is required to satisfy itself of your fitness to practice.
-You must be able to demonstrate that you are of good character.
-Please download the vetting form, complete it and then submit it as part of your application.
-If you are disclosing a conviction then please complete the Police Vetting - Request and Consent and upload it as part of your application.
+Please download the Request and Consent form, complete it, and then submit it as part of your application.
+If you are disclosing a conviction, then please complete the Statement on criminal conviction and upload it as part of your application.

 Police checks from every country that you have lived in for more than one year from the age of 18 years

-Two references one from a midwife who you have worked with in clinical practice and the other from a person of good standing in the community
+Two references, one from a midwife you have worked with in clinical practice, and one from a person of good standing in the community

-Please download the forms give them to the person responsible and ask them to send them directly to the Council.
-Instructions for completion are on each form.
+Please download the Reference Forms, give one to each of your referees to complete, and ask them to return their completed Reference Form directly to the Council.
+Instructions for completion are on each Reference Form.

 A medical report

-The Council must reassure itself of your fitness to practice.
-Please download the form provide it to your doctor and ask them to send it directly to the Council.
-If you are disclosing a health condition then please complete the Health Status Disclosure Statement and then upload that as part of your application
+Please download the form, provide it to your doctor, and ask them to send it directly to the Council.
+If you are disclosing a health condition, then please complete the Health Status Disclosure Statement and upload that as part of your application.

 A letter of good standing from a regulatory authority if you are currently registered as a health professional

-If you are registered as a health professional in New Zealand or any other country you must provide a letter of good standing from that responsible authority.
-This letter must come directly to the Council.
+If you are registered as a health professional in New Zealand or any other country, you must provide a letter of good standing from that regulatory authority.
+That letter must be sent directly to the Council from the regulatory authority.

-Evidence of English language proficiency if English is not your first language
+Evidence of English language proficiency, if English is not your first spoken language